Orangutan Aid Fundraising - Photography tours Borneo

 Jackie Peers Photography tours

 A 7 night tour to Kalimantan, Indonesian Borneo.
-2017 - date not set
+2019 - April - May

 • This tour will be led by Jackie Peers - Professional Photographer and • Mara McCaffery of Orangutan Aid Hong Kong, will be available to answer questions. • Explore the rainforests of Tanjung Puting National Park, the best place in the world to photograph Orangutans.
 Guided walks will include the feeding stations at Camp Leakey. • Orangutan Aid membership for 1 year, and a donation to OFI’s Orangutan Legacy Forest Fund. • Daily photography workshops on a variety of topics. • Evenings spent relaxing and discussing the days photography and achievements.

 The aim of the tour is to raise awareness of the plight of wild orangutans, whilst observing their behaviour to enable us to photograph them more astutely. .